 Published 19th March 2020

-On Wednesday 18 March 2020, the Prime Minster, Boris Johnson, advised that all schools are to shut from Friday, 20 March 2020 until further notice.
+Boris Johnson advised that all schools are to be closed again due to the second strain of the coronavirus.
 This is a decision which will affect the whole of society, including employers and employees.
 This is because parents will now have to make new arrangements for their childcare.
-This is especially the case because, in emergency circumstances like these, childcare would usually fall on grandparents to allow the parents to continue working, however Boris Johnson also advised against parents leaving their child in the care of grandparents or other vulnerable people as they are in the most at risk category.
+This is especially the case because, in emergency circumstances like these, childcare would usually fall on grandparents to allow the parents to continue working, however, Boris Johnson also advised against parents leaving their child in the care of grandparents or other vulnerable people as they are in the most at-risk category.

 In the first instance, employers should communicate with employees who are parents and explain the options and expectations.